Two for the Road (film): Retrospective reviews

 In an interview in 1973, Donen criticised some of the choices he made in the film.
 He related, "in a strange way I don't think Two for the Road succeeds in itself because I chickened out.
 It should be a much more serious film than it is, because it really is a film that examines the basis of the marital relationship–unlike Indiscreet, which is a bubble of a romantic movie.
 Two for the Road attempts to truly examine marriage, but I made it too entertaining and didn't really probe as deeply as one could have within the context of what we were working with.
 I blame myself and only myself, really.
 But yes, I think it's a good movie; I'm not trying to rap Two for the Road, but if I could have done it again I could have done better with it."

-Biographer Stephen M. Silverman wrote of the film, "however one approaches Two for the Road, it stands the test of time as Stanley Donen's best work.
+Stephen M. Silverman wrote of the film, "however one approaches Two for the Road, it stands the test of time as Stanley Donen's best work.
 It is the picture that film students most request to speak to him about.
 It is his most personal film and his most passionate.
 It moves to his rhythm.
 It reflects his originality.
 And it is a film that has a lyricism all its own."
 In retrospect, Donen criticised Finney for the lack of affection Mark Wallace displays for his wife.
 Donen said, "it came out a little one-sided, like he's a shit, and he wasn't supposed to be."
 On the other hand, Donen thought Hepburn's performance was the best of her career.
 He explained, "the role required a depth of emotion, care, yearning, and maturity that Audrey had never played before.
 She gave what I think is her best performance."
 Raphael commented later, "I am somewhat biased, but I don't think I have ever seen a performance more manifestly worthy of an Oscar, if that matters, than Audrey's in Two for the Road."